squaremo/flux-plus-pulumi/bootstrap/README.md

 # Bootstrap Flux+Pulumi

-This Pulumi program creates a GKE cluster for the whole thing to run in.
+This Pulumi program creates a GKE cluster for the whole thing to run in, and a CloudSQL instance to house the application database.

 I've used Pulumi YAML here to show how simple it is -- but that stops me doing everything in one program, so there's also ../infra, which is written for NodeJS and does some things Pulumi YAML doesn't support.